 To take care of a puncture wound:

 - Wash your hands.
-This helps avoid infection.
+This helps prevent infection.

 - Stop the bleeding.
 Apply gentle pressure with a clean bandage or cloth.

 - Clean the wound.
-Rinse the wound with clear water for five to 10 minutes.
-If dirt or debris remains in the wound after washing, use tweezers cleaned with alcohol to remove the particles.
-See a doctor if you can't remove all of the debris.
-Clean the skin around the wound with soap and a washcloth.
+Rinse the wound with clear water for 5 to 10 minutes.
+If dirt or debris remains in the wound, use a washcloth to gently scrub it off.
+See a doctor if you can't remove all of the dirt or debris.

 - Cover the wound.
 Bandages help keep the wound clean.

 - Change the dressing.
-Do this at least once a day or whenever the bandage becomes wet or dirty.
+Do this daily or whenever the bandage becomes wet or dirty.

 - Watch for signs of infection.
-See a doctor if the wound isn't healing or you notice any redness, increasing pain, drainage, warmth or swelling.
+See a doctor if the wound isn't healing or you notice any increasing pain, pus, swelling or fever.
+On light skin, spreading redness is a sign of infection.
+On dark skin, redness may not be apparent, or the infection's streaks may look purplish-gray or darker than your normal skin.

 Seek prompt medical care